 Over at e-Learning Centre, we have curated over 450 of the best online courses from a wide range of industries, and over 40 of them are from Oilennium!
 Browse those e-learning courses from Oilennium across popular topics, such as Manual Handling, Pressure Safety, Risk Assessment and many more.

-Growth Engineering is the developer of an award-winning social learning management system that is being used by small and large UK and international organisations.
-The LMS was designed with a focus on providing a fun learning experience using gamification to help engage students and boost retention.
+Growth Engineering is an award-winning provider of social and games based learning solutions that are used by small and large UK and international organisations.
+They focus a great deal on providing a fun learning experience using gamification to help engage students and boost retention.

 The eLearning company was founded in 2004 and has since then rapidly grown to become an expert in gamified eLearning.

-Growth Engineering also creates high quality learning content and provides custom content creation services.
+Growth Engineering also creates high quality learning content, LMS and provides custom content creation services.

-Users of the Academy LMS include HP, Aggregate Industries, Cisco and more.
+Users include HP, Aggregate Industries, Cisco and more.

-You can find more information about the Growth Engineering Academy LMS at http://www.growthengineering.co.uk/academy-lms/.
-You can sign up for a free guided tour at: http://info.growthengineering.co.uk/academy-tour/.
+You can find more information about the Growth Engineering at https://www.growthengineering.co.uk.

 eLearning Consultancy from Learning Light